 As discussed above in section III.A., Description of the Project, an important element of the project is the information about bioreactor operation, alternative liner performance, waste decomposition efficiency, and potential environmental impacts.
-This rule requires Buncombe County to monitor certain parameters which are not required for conventional MSWLFs under 40 CFR part 258.
-Some of this data, for example, moisture content, will be required in order to assess the physical stability of the landfill unit.
-This rule also requires Buncombe County to report data obtained from the required monitoring to the State and EPA on an annual basis.
+The proposed rule would require Buncombe County to monitor certain parameters which are not required for conventional MSWLFs under 40 CFR part 258.
+Some of this data, for example, moisture content, would be required in order to assess the physical stability of the landfill unit.
+The proposed rule would also require Buncombe County to report data obtained from the required monitoring to the State and EPA on an annual basis.